TeamNakamuradev/StudyR/README.md

 - **Notes**: Students can create and delete notes.
 - **Leaderboard**: Students can compete on a leaderboard based on points earned from activities.
 - **Virtual friend** :Chatbot for Student Doubt Resolution.
+- **Ask PDF** :Users can upload and ask for specific PDF documents.

 ## Purpose
 Studyr is a valuable tool designed to enhance collaboration, engagement, communication, and access to resources for students.
 It offers a user-friendly and efficient platform to support student success in their studies.